 He won the 2007 U.S. Open in Surfing, and in 2008 surfed away with the O’Neill World Cup of Surfing, part of the Van’s Triple Crown of Surfing Competition in Hawaii.

 Both Hobgoods are fearless, fiercely competitive guys, but they do look out for each other so each performs at his best.
-As they settle to family life in their ‘30s, it’s still not easy to tell them apart.
+As they settle into family life in their 30s, it’s still not easy to tell them apart.

 After all, they are a team of two.